aburrell/ocbpy/ocbpy/boundaries/README.md

           ‘fitted pole’  (effectively MLT*15)
 RCENT   : AACGM Co-latitude of the location of the ‘fitted pole’ R       : radius of the circle (co-latitude) remembering that the circle centre
-          is the ‘fitted pole’
+          is the ‘fitted pole’ in degrees
-A       : Area of the circle
-R_ERR   : Error in the radius
+A       : Psuedo area of the circle (as in AACGM, not geographic) R_ERR   : Root-mean squared error in the radius in degrees R_MERIT : Radial distance from the most typical pole location in degrees

 There are certain ranges for NB, RCENT, and R that you shouldn’t use that can be found (and explained) in Chisham (2017), doi:10.1002/2016JA023235.
 These